-Where an athlete is unable to hold both starting grips, it is permissible to hold the grips with one hand only.
+Where an Athlete is unable to hold both starting grips, it is permissible to hold the grips with one (1) hand only.

-Where an athlete is unable to hold either starting grip, it is permissible to hold the end of the pool.
+Where an Athlete is unable to hold either starting grip, it is permissible to hold the end of the pool.

-Where an athlete is unable to hold the starting grips or end of the pool, the athlete may be assisted by a Support Staff or starting device.
-The device shall be cleared and deemed safe by World Para Swimming prior to the commencement of the Competition.
-Giving momentum to the athlete at the start is not permitted.
-The athlete shall have part of the body in contact with the wall until the starting signal is given.
+Where an Athlete is unable to hold the starting grips or end of the pool, the Athlete may be assisted by a Support Staff or starting device.
+The device shall be cleared and deemed safe by World Para Swimming representative prior to the commencement of the Competition.
+Giving momentum to the Athlete at the start is not permitted.
+The Athlete shall have part of the body in contact with the wall until the starting signal is given.